-80. Subparagraph (a) requires disclosure of information related to potential conflicts arising from a financial, business, professional or close personal relationship that a Candidate or an

-Arbitrator might have with other persons or entities involved in the IID proceeding.
+80. Subparagraph (a) requires disclosure of information related to potential conflicts arising from a financial, business, professional or close personal relationship that a Candidate or an Arbitrator might have with other persons or entities involved in the IID proceeding.

-- 81. "Business" relationship means any past or present connection related to commercial activities usually with a shared financial interest, either directly with the persons or entities listed in subparagraph (a) or indirectly through another person or entity, with or without their knowledge. - 82.
-"Professional" relationship includes, for instance, where a Candidate or an Arbitrator was an employee, associate or partner in the same law firm as another person involved in the IID proceeding.
+81. "Business" relationship means any past or present connection related to commercial activities usually with a shared financial interest, either directly with the persons or entities listed in subparagraph (a) or indirectly through another person or entity, with or without their knowledge.

+82. "Professional" relationship includes, for instance, where a Candidate or an Arbitrator was an employee, associate or partner in the same law firm as another person involved in the IID proceeding.
 Such a relationship may also include involvement in the same project or case, for instance, as opposing counsel or co-Arbitrator.
-By contrast, being a member of the same professional association or social or charitable organization with another person involved in the IID proceeding would usually not constitute a professional relationship. - 83.
-"Close personal" relationship includes a relationship involving a degree of intimacy which is beyond that of a financial, business or professional relationship (for instance, where a Candidate or an Arbitrator is a close family member or has a long-term friendship with the legal representative of one of the disputing parties).
-However, being in the same class in school, casual or social acquaintances or distant family ties would not necessarily establish a close personal relationship. - 84.
-Subparagraph (b) requires disclosure of any financial or personal interest in the outcome of the IID proceeding or in any other proceedings involving the same measure, the same disputing party or a person or entity identified by a disputing party as being related.
-The phrase "financial interest" in subparagraph (b) does not include remuneration of fees or reimbursement of expenses incurred in the IID proceeding (see para.
-26 above). - 85.
-The phrase "person or entity identified by a disputing party as being related" in subparagraphs (a)(iv) and (b)(iii) refers to, for instance, parent companies, subsidiaries or affiliates of a disputing party that have been identified by that disputing party as being related or relevant.
-A Candidate or an Arbitrator should invite the disputing parties to identify such related persons or entities, which would allow him or her to make the necessary disclosure and to assess any potential conflict of interest. - 86.
-Similarly in accordance with subparagraph (a)(iv), a Candidate or an Arbitrator should invite the disputing parties to identify any person or entity that has a direct or indirect interest in the outcome of the proceeding, including a third-party funder.
-While not expressly referred to in subparagraph (b)(iii) as the subparagraph deals with a "proceeding" involving such a person or entity, if a Candidate or an Arbitrator has any financial or personal interest in that person or entity, that would also need to be disclosed in accordance with subparagraph (a).
+By contrast, being a member of the same professional association or social or charitable organization along with another person involved in the IID proceeding would usually not constitute a professional relationship.

+83. "Close personal" relationship includes a relationship involving a degree of intimacy which is beyond that of a financial, business or professional relationship (for instance, where a Candidate or an Arbitrator is a close family member or has a long-term friendship with the legal representative of one of the disputing parties).
+However, being in the same class in school, casual or social acquaintances or distant family ties would not necessarily establish a close personal relationship.

+84. Subparagraph (b) requires disclosure of any financial or personal interest in the outcome of the IID proceeding or in any other proceedings involving the same measure or measures the same disputing party or a person or entity identified by a disputing party as being related.
+The phrase "financial interest" in subparagraph (b)does not include remuneration of fees or reimbursement of expenses incurred in the IID proceeding (see para.
+26 above).

+85. The phrase "person or entity identified by a disputing party as being related" in subparagraphs (a)(iv) and (b)(iii) refers to, for instance, parent companies, subsidiaries or affiliates of a disputing party that have been identified by that disputing party as being related or relevant.
+A Candidate or an Arbitrator should invite the disputing parties to identify such related persons or entities, which would allow him or her to make the necessary disclosure and to assess any potential conflict of interest.